Fractals in rate-induced tipping: General formalism

 where $r\ge0$ is the {\it rate} of change of $\lambda$ and $\Lambda(s)=\Lambda(s_n)$ is the protocol specifying the path of parameter change, which we consider a $\mathbb{C}^0$ (continuous) function $\mathbb{R}\mapsto \mathbb{R}^m$.
 We will consider different paths $\Lambda(s)$ such that $\lambda_0=\Lambda(s=0)$ (at $n=0$) and

-We consider autonomous dynamical systems $F$ that show multi-stability, i.e., for which different initial conditions in Eq.~(\ref{eq.f}) lead to more than one asymptotic ($n\rightarrow \infty$) state (e.g., attractors).
+We consider autonomous dynamical systems $F$ that show multi-stability, i.e., for which different initial conditions in Eq.~(\ref{eq.f}) lead to more than one asymptotic ($n\rightarrow \infty$) state (e.g., attractors, unbounded solutions).
 For simplicity, in the examples we consider below one of such asymptotic states is a stable fixed point $x^*(\lambda)$ and we study whether trajectories starting at $x^*(\lambda)$ track or tip from $x^*(\lambda)$ as the parameter $\lambda$ changes according to $\Lambda(s)$.
 As we are interested exclusively in R-tipping, rather than in tipping due to bifurcations, we focus on parameter changes that follow a {\it stable paths}, i.e., parameter paths $\Lambda(s)$ so that $x^*(\lambda)$ is stable for all $\lambda \in \Lambda(s)$.
 As to initial conditions $x_0$, we primarily consider trajectories starting at the fixed point $x^*(\Lambda(s))$, either at $s=n=0$ or at $s\rightarrow -\infty$, depending on the choice of $\Lambda(s)$.
 If asymptotically the trajectory approaches the stable fixed point $x^*(\lambda_+)$ of the frozen system $F(x, \lambda_+)$, we say that it {\it tracks}.
 Otherwise, we say that it {\it tips} (e.g., if the trajectory approaches another attractor of $F(x,\lambda_+)$ or diverges).
 We thus define the tipping function $\phi$ as

-where $x(n)$ is obtained by iterating Eq.~\eqref{eq.map}.
-Contrary to alternative definitions~\cite{wieczorek_rate-induced_2023,Feudel2023}, $\phi$ in Eq.~\eqref{eq.phi} considers only the $n\rightarrow \infty$ behaviour of $x$ and classifies as tracking the trajectories that depart the vicinity of $x^*(\lambda(n))$ but that eventually settle into it.
-We will characterize R-tipping due to basin crossing~\cite{Lohmann2021,Okeeffe2020,Feudel2023} by identifying variations of $r$, $x_0$, and $\Lambda(s)$ that lead to a change in the outcome of $\phi$.
-The parameter values at which this happens will be denoted critical or boundary values. with initial condition $x^*(\Lambda(s)$ (at $s=0$ or $s\rightarrow -\infty$ depending on $\Lambda(s)$).
+where $x(n)$ is obtained by iterating Eq.~\eqref{eq.map} with initial condition $x^*(\Lambda(s))$ at $s=0$ or $s\rightarrow -\infty$ depending on $\Lambda(s)$.
+Contrary to alternative definitions~\cite{wieczorek_rate-induced_2023,Feudel2023}, $\phi$ in Eq.~\eqref{eq.phi} considers only the $n\rightarrow \infty$ behavior of $x$ and classifies as tracking the trajectories that depart the vicinity of $x^*(\lambda(n))$ but that eventually settle into it.
+We are primarily interested in understanding how variations of $r$, $x_0$, and $\Lambda(s)$ lead to a changes in the outcome of $\phi$.
+The parameter values at which this happens will be denoted critical or boundary values.

 Since the parameters $\lambda$ are changing in a stable path $\Lambda(s)$ and the initial condition is in $x^*$, for sufficiently small rate $r$ the trajectory tracks~\cite{kiers_rate-induced_2020}.
 As the rate of parameter change $r$ grows, the trajectory {\it may} tip.
 A rate $r=r_c$ is called critical if it is at the boundary between tracking and tipping, i.e., if every open interval around $r_c$ contains both $\phi = \text{track}$ and $\phi = \text{tip}$.
 In particular, we denote the smallest critical $r$ as $r_{c1}$.
 In the traditional (simplest) examples of R-tipping, there is only one such point $r_c$ (tipping point), and it is associated with an unstable fixed point -- an {\it edge state} -- that is approached when $r=r_c$.
 In order to observe fractals in R-tipping, the key idea we follow~\cite{Lohmann2021,wieczorek_rate-induced_2023,Feudel2023} is to explore the consequence of fractal saddles acting as edge states to the transition between tracking and tipping, as quantified by the dependence of the tipping function~$\phi(r,x_0;\Lambda(s))$ -- defined in Eq.~(\ref{eq.phi}) -- on the tipping related parameter $r$ and the path $\Lambda(s)$.